 – Henry Warner

 This programme invites students to explore every aspect of politics and government, from constitutional history to twenty-first century international relations, and from the political theory of the Founding Fathers to today's public policy challenges.
 Students will meet senior government officials, eminent academics, policy analysts, leaders of think tanks, high-profile lawyers, political staffers, and members of the United States Congress.

-Georgetown University is the home of the School of Foreign Service, the oldest and best university programme in the USA for preparing people for distinguished careers in politics and international diplomacy.
-We will meet professors and John Locke alumni at Georgetown to enjoy academic and social opportunities.
+Georgetown University is the home of the School of Foreign Service, well known for preparing men and women for distinguished careers in politics and international diplomacy.

-We will also have a series of seminars on Law & Democracy, Federalism and The Problem of Political Ignorance with Professor Ilya Somin at the Antonin Scalia Law School in Arlington.
+We will also have seminars with Professor Ilya Somin at the Antonin Scalia Law School in Arlington.
 Harvard University's Director of Undergraduate Studies in Economics, Professor Jeffrey Miron, will give two seminars on using social science to design optimal public policy.